Cornish Chicken: Origin, Characteristics, Temperament

 In America (until 1905 when the American Poultry Association passed a motion to rename the breed to Cornish Indian Game) Cornish chicken breed was originally always known as Indian Game.

 This poultry breed was renamed to simply the Cornish in 1910 due to the unpopularity of the use of Game in the name and also due to the confusion this name caused by implying the breed came from India.
+In some other countries like Australia this breed is still known solely as Indian Game.

-Physical Characteristics of Cornish Chicken
+Origin And History of Cornish Chicken

 Cornish chickens are heavy and muscular birds that lay brown eggs.
 There are two varies of Cornish chicken.
 The Cornish Game and the Jubilee Cornish Game.